knobs-dials/straceD/README.md

 * the subprocess code had zombie issues.
 I think I fixed it, but should still read up more on edge cases.

-* check whether the duplicate-line-suppression still works, and is sensible at all.

 * look at non-linux `ps` implementations